Tax Management India. Com

 X X X X Extracts X X X X

-..... contract' shall automatically be deemed as a default or breach of this 'first contract' also and vice versa and any such default or breach or occurrence giving the employer a right to terminate the 'second contract', either in full or in part and/or recover damages under that contract, shall give the employer an absolute right to terminate this contract, at the contractor's risks cost and responsibility, either in full or in part and/or recover damages under this 'first contract', as well.
-However, such default or breach or occurrence in the second contract shall not automatically relieve the contractor of any of its obligations under this 'first contract'.
+..... pressly understood and agreed by the contractor that any default or breach under the 'first contract' shall automatically be deemed as a default or breach of this 'second contract' also and vice versa and any such default or breach or occurrence giving the employer a right to terminate the 'first contract', either in full or in part and/or recover damages under that contract, shall give the employer an absolute right to terminate this contract at the contractor's risk cost and responsibility, either in full or in part and/or recover damages under this 'second contract', as well.
+However, such default or breach or occurrence in the first contract shall not automatically relieve the contractor of any of its obligations under this 'second contract'.
 It is also expressly understood and agreed by the contractor that the equipment/materials supplied by the contractor under the 'first contract', when erected and commissioned by the contractor under this 'second contract' shall give satisfactory performance in accordance with provisions of the contract.
-The contract agreement No. C 42101-S858-1/CA-I/787 has also been made on 26th Feb., 2001, between the employer and the contractor for offshore contract (hereinafter referred to as the 'first contract') for the subject pack .....
+11. It was contended by the learned counsel for the Revenue that a reading of the terms of the offshore supply contract clearly showed th .....

 X X X X Extracts X X X X